robotology/blender-robotics-utils/README.md

 ![issue914-1](https://user-images.githubusercontent.com/19833605/153264876-878da020-3fdb-4c08-b866-ae3a507d5658.jpg)

-If every went fine you should have this panel on the right under the `Tools` section.
+If everything went fine you should have this panel on the right under the `Tools` section.
 First of all you have to configure it loading a `.json` file representing the structure of your robot like this one:
 ```json
 {